quicwg/base-drafts/draft-ietf-quic-recovery.md

 Some networks may exhibit higher degrees of reordering, causing a sender to detect spurious losses.
-Algorithms that increase the reordering threshold after spuriously detecting losses, such as TCP-NCR {{?RFC4653}}, have proven to be useful in TCP and are expected to be equally useful in QUIC.
+Algorithms that increase the reordering threshold after spuriously detecting losses, such as TCP-NCR {{?RFC4653}}, have proven to be useful in TCP and are expected to at least as useful in QUIC.
+Re-ordering could be more common with QUIC than TCP, because network elements cannot observe and fix the order of out-of-order packets.

 ### Time Threshold {#time-threshold}